mcneel/compute.rhino3d/docs/deploy.md

-# Getting started with Rhino Compute
+# Deploying Rhino Compute

-This is a short guide to deploying Compute to a Windows Server computer or virtual machine.
-This is not the guide for setting up Compute locally for development and testing.
+This is a short guide to deploying Compute to a server or virtual machine.
+For setting up Compute locally for development and testing, see [develop.md](develop.md).

 1. Prepare Windows
 2. Set up Core-Hour Billing